Welcome to St Christophers Academy

 St Christophers Academy is a thriving Primary School with approximately 312 students including a Nursery approaching 60 children.
 The school is situated on the Luton and Dunstable borders, in Bedfordshire, and has all the variety and energy of a fully multi-cultural Primary school.
 In October 2019 the Academy was inspected and judged as Good by Ofsted.
 Since then, we have continued to improve and are constantly striving to develop our practice and raise levels of achievement.

-The size of the Academy and membership of the Trust mean that opportunities available to staff are incredibly varied and wide-ranging.
+The size of the Academy and membership of the Bedfordshire Schools Trust (BEST) mean that opportunities available to staff are incredibly varied and wide-ranging.
 We have a growing reputation for developing an exciting and innovative culture of research within the Academy.

 The Staff teams across the academy are very friendly and welcoming.
 We are always available to help with any matters and work together to help make the background running of the Academy run as smoothly as possible.